-Walls, Floor, Inside Window, Metal and Plastic Parts on the Door Removable Turntable and Turntable Support
+Walls, Floor, Inside Window, Metal and Plastic Parts on the Door

 Some spatters can be removed with a paper towel, others may require a damp cloth.
 Remove greasy spatters with a sudsy cloth, then rinse with a damp cloth.
 Do not use abrasive cleaners or sharp utensils on oven walls.
 Never use a commercial oven cleaner on any part of your microwave.
-To prevent breakage, do not place the turntable into water just after cooking.
-Wash it carefully in warm, sudsy water or in the dishwasher.
-The turntable and support can be broken if dropped.
-Remember, do not operate the oven without the turntable and support in place.